tahopen/tahopen-platform/README.md

-pentaho-platform
+tahopen-platform
 ================

 Overview
 --------

-This set of modules make up Pentaho's core platform and business analytics server.
+This set of modules make up Tahopen's core platform and business analytics server.

 ## api
 This module contains common interfaces used by the platform.
 APIs for the plugin system, repository, security, and many others exist here.